seetadev/agntcy-libp2p/agntcy-libp2p-deep-dive/experiments-libp2p-coffee-agntcy.md

 The CoffeeAGNTCY reference application is a useful way to demonstrate how A2A, SLIM, NATS, MCP, LangGraph, Identity, Observe, and Directory can work together in a multi-agent system.

-One area where I think libp2p could add significant value is **the network layer underneath these application-level protocols**.
+One area where we think libp2p could add significant value is **the network layer underneath these application-level protocols**.

-The important question is not necessarily "should AGNTCY replace SLIM/NATS with libp2p?"
-Rather:
+The important question we wish to uncover with agntcy deployments:

 > **Can libp2p provide an open, resilient, interoperable connectivity substrate that allows AGNTCY deployments to move from controlled/reference environments toward large-scale, independently operated agent networks?**